GCHQ: THE BREWERY

 We’re interested in creating good chemistry in its broadest sense – not just in the quality of the beer we brew, but using that to allow us to celebrate community and relationships across science, the arts, music, food, and social experiences, as well as beer & brewing.
 We might be biased, but we think Bristol is one of the best cities in the UK, and we’ll shout about that as much as we can.

 The brewery was started by Bob and Kelly in 2015, finding a home for the 10 barrel kit in St Philips in East Bristol.
-In February 2017 we were joined by Sam, who looks after all our great customers, and in August 2017 by Sarah, who gets our beer out to you as well as giving a hand throughout many other areas of the brewery.
-We pay a living wage, and strive to maintain an equal gender balance in our workforce.
+In February 2017 we were joined by Sam, who looks after all our great customers, and in April 2018 by Tom, who gets our beer out to you as well as giving a hand throughout many other areas of the brewery.
+On re-opening our brewery tap in April 2018 we also brought Dan into the team, who is running the bar through the summer.
+We pay a living wage.
 All our beers are unfined and unfiltered, so naturally hazy and suitable for vegans.

 It’s important to us to be open, accessible and inclusive, and ensure thoughtfulness and quality in everything we do.
 We also want to have FUN doing this, and we want you along for the ride.
 Our brewery tap in Bristol is open Fridays and Saturdays between April and October (see Events page for details) so if you can join us to try the beer at source, we’d love to see you – cheers!